auranic/ClinTrajan/README.md

 ## Dimensionality reduction and manifold learning in clinical datasets

-Here we develop an semi-supervised methodology of clinical data analysis, based on constructing and exploring the properties of principal trees (PT), which is a non-linear generalization of Principal Component Analysis (PCA).
+Here we develop a semi-supervised methodology of clinical data analysis, based on constructing and exploring the properties of principal trees (PT), which is a non-linear generalization of Principal Component Analysis (PCA).
 Principal trees are constructed using ElPiGraph method, which has been previously exploited in determining branching trajectories in various genoomics datasets (in particular, in single cell omics data).